omelette-bio/hardware-performance-counters/rchch/notes.md

 ## linux perf API
 propose une API qui peut etre utilisee en ligne de commande avec perf ou en C avec libperf

+Events come in two flavors: counting and sampled.
+A counting event is one that
+       is  used  for  counting the aggregate number of events that occur.
+In general, counting event results are gathered with a read(2) call.
+A sampling event  pe‐ riodically  writes  measurements  to  a  buffer  that  can then be accessed via mmap(2).